Bibliography

 Primary Sources

-Yarros, Rebecca, and Rebecca Yarros.
-2025.
+Yarros, Rebecca.
 Onyx Storm.
-The Empyrean Series 3.
-Red Tower Books, an imprint of Entangled Publishing.
+The Empyrean Series 3*.
+Red Tower Books, an imprint of Entangled Publishing, 2025.

 Secondary Sources

 Lutz, Deborah.
-2006.
 The Dangerous Lover: Gothic Villains, Byronism, and the Nineteenth-Century Seduction Narrative.
-Ohio State University Press.
+Ohio State University Press, 2006.